Differential Geometric Aspects of Causal Structures: Local description of causal structures

 \subsection{Examples}

 In this section three examples of causal structures are given.
 The first one is obtained from the product of two Finsler structures and the second and third ones are given in terms of a defining function.
-These examples are used in Section \ref{sec:bundle-ruled-surf}.